jedubois/InternalDocumentation/Agendas/DASA-Agenda-2015-02-18.md

     * Narative report.
     * Financial reports signed by accounting officer.
     * Changes to board / leadership / constitution should be noted.
-* *Johan* to develop a needs analysis on the things that DASA needs from potential partners.
-* *Johan* to split this into two agenda items and retitle it.

 Minutes: